 The Trust is working to improve short-term income generating gains to small farmers at harvest, improved collaboration and better-informed decision making within wood product value chains, and sector insight towards longer-term policy and planning.

 FDT’s strategy is built upon the understanding that small growers will reap the greatest benefits when they are well-integrated in competitive, resilient wood product markets, supported by a conducive enabling environment.
-To this end, the Trust is currently conducting research on wood product market systems, seeking to better understand the current strengths and weaknesses of various wood value chains, and to develop industry forecasts built on a robust evidence base.
+To this end, FDT commissioned Unique forestry and land use GmbH to undertake a comprehensive study to assess the current and future projections in wood supply and demand, and the state of individual wood markets and value chains.
+The report highlights the scale of the opportunity in Tanzania, which is significant, before proposing a set of recommendations that market actors can pursue to support sector transformation.
 Such insights serve to:

 a) Strengthen the basis of decision making by sector actors (both public and private);